DO-254 Introduction

 3. Firmware was considered a less-desirable option than software due to a seemingly more difficult debugging and update process

-While there was truth in each of the aforementioned reasons, smart engineers coupled with more capable development environments assured the evolution and adoption of firmware within avionics.
-In particular, great strides in Field-Programmable Gate Arrays (FPGA’s) brought such firmware to the forefront of aviation.
+However, great strides in Field-Programmable Gate Arrays (FPGA’s) brought such firmware to the forefront of aviation.
 With FPGA’s, all of the aforementioned restrictions on firmware adoption were dramatically reduced.
-FPGA’s increasingly have very modern development tools, were easy to update, and allowed for potential flexibility and execution speed advantages over software-based logic.
+FPGA’s increasingly had very modern development tools, were easy to update, and allowed for potential flexibility and execution speed advantages over software-based logic.

-As a result of this evolution (or almost “revolution”) in silicon based logic, avionics developers increasingly exercised the choice of implementing logic via silicon- instead of software.
-However, DO-178 did not strictly apply to silicon based logic and there was no regulatory counterpart for such; thus silicon-based logic could potentially avoid the certification rigor associated with software, even though the logic may have a nearly identical purpose between software and silicon.
-Thus the need for DO-254: to ensure that logic developed specifically for avionics purposes underwent a similar development and certification regimen as if it had been implemented via software using DO-178…
+As a result of this evolution (or almost “revolution”) in silicon based logic, avionics developers increasingly exercised the choice of implementing logic via silicon instead of software.
+However, DO-178 did not strictly apply to silicon-based logic, and there was no regulatory counterpart.
+Thus the need for a similar development and certification standard that could act as a counterpart to DO-178.

 • A flexible framework for the development of airborne hardware containing avionics-specific logic.